Maria Burmaka: Biography

-Burmaka was born into a family of teachers.
+Burmaka was born in Kharkiv, Ukrainian SSR, Soviet Union (now Ukraine), into a family of teachers.
 She began singing Ukrainian songs while studying in guitar class in a musical school.
 She graduated from that school, specializing in guitar.
-In 1987, she entered the faculty of philology of Kharkiv University of Karazin.
-As a student, she began to write original songs.
+In 1987, she entered the faculty of philology of Kharkiv University, and in 1992 graduated with a candidate degree.
+As a student she began to write original songs.

-In 2004, Burmaka graduated from the Taras Shevchenko National University of Kyiv with a degree in journalism.
-She also has a PhD degree in philology.
+In 2004 Burmaka graduated from the Taras Shevchenko National University of Kyiv with a degree in journalism.

-Early festivals and contests

-Early in her career, Burmaka won several important and All-Ukrainian musical contests or festivals, which quickly made her famous and made her an icon of the Ukrainian music.

-In 1989, Burmaka won first place in Lutsk at the Oberig music festival and came second at the famous Chervony Ruta youth music festival in Chernivtsi.
-In June 1990, she won in Kaniv the All-Ukrainian Festival DZVIN, earning the title of "Laureate".
-In 1993, she won the hit-song contest "12-2" organized by the radio platform Promin.